BCA-310-24610-SurajKumarPaswan/smart-grievance-portal/README.md

 # 🙏 Acknowledgement

-This project was developed as part of the Bachelor of Computer Applications curriculum under the guidance of faculty members of CIMAGE Group of Institutions.
+This project was developed as part of the Bachelor of Computer Applications curriculum under the guidance of faculty members of CIMAGE Professional College.

 ---